You are here

 We heard from practices about the steps they had taken to keep people informed.

 - HIYOS (Healthy In Your Own Skin), an NHS GP practice, conducted a survey.
 The survey asked patients how the practice could support them.
-It asked what patients wanted from the practice during the COVID-19 outbreak.
+It asked what patients wanted from the practice during the COVID-19 pandemic.
 The survey had nearly 2,000 responses.
 Of these, 20 - 30% of patients from a range of vulnerable groups said they wanted to know more about COVID-19 and how to stay well.
 As a result:

 - staff created ‘COVID-19 Mins’ - a series of webinars on topics chosen by patients.
 Clinicians and experts answered live questions from patients, on topics they worried about.